This article is about tarot and me—why I read tarot, and its influence on my fiction.

 I want to intentionally pick a small, everyday type of experience.
 Once, I walked past a bookshop and had the feeling that I should go inside, even though I had no plan or previous intention to do so.
 Inside, I saw a book I’d been looking for for years, which I bought.
 This type of experience happens quite often to most people, and it might not seem special, but if you develop these types of experiences, more will come.

-Another example.
-I was at home when a mental image of a friend unexpectedly came to my mind.
+A stronger example was when I was at home one day when a mental image of a friend unexpectedly came to my mind.
 Minutes later she arrived at my house.
 This is not such a rare experience—many other people have experienced this type of thing.

-Tarot is about developing this intuition of knowing things; the cards themselves are beautiful, but just cards.
+Tarot is about developing this intuition of knowing things.

 I agree with the Buddha, and I use my reason and commonsense to test any new ideas I bring into my life.
 For me, to doubt my intuition would be to doubt my own experience, reason, and commonsense.